cca/equella_scripts/retention/readme.md

 We exclude the Art Collection, Assessment & Accreditation Documents, Exhibitions, Faculty Research, Libraries, Libraries' eResources, Open Access Journal Articles, Press Clips, Syllabus Collection, VAULT Documentation, and Web Assets collections.

-For email, we need to authenticate with the Gmail SMTP client.
-In order to work with two-factor authentication, this means creating an application-specific password.
+For email, we need to authenticate an SMTP client.
+In the config file, use `smtp_user`, `smtp_pass`, and `transporter` settings, where transporter can be either google/gmail or mailgun.
+If `transporter` is not defined, email JSON is printed to stdout.

+Our institutional Gmail accounts require two-factor authentication, so authenticating involves creating an application-specific password.
 See nodemailer's [instructions for using Gmail](https://nodemailer.com/usage/using-gmail/).
-We may want to use our [Mailgun](https://app.mailgun.com/) account instead, since we cannot use the vault@cca.edu delegated account otherwise.
+Moodle uses [Mailgun](https://app.mailgun.com/), which provides a free testing domain.
+Go to Dashboard > Sending domains > SMTP to find the credentials.
+Note that we have to add the recipient's email address to our "Authorized Recipients" to use the testing domain.

+There's also a [nodemailer-mailgun-transport](https://www.npmjs.com/package/nodemailer-mailgun-transport) package if using the Mailgun REST API seems better than SMTP for some reason.